GENERAL APPROACH OF SAFETY

 If you dig into their messages you’ll still find the normal Islamaphobia or more radical groups.
 The cries of protecting German identity are all too familiar from those with knowledge of the second World War.
 But there isn’t the crude aggression and the racism is subtly disguised through a more articulate manner than perhaps other such parties like the British – BNP.

-Germany has many laws which relate what you can do online and free speech is also protected.
+Germany has many laws which relate what you can do online and free speech is also protected, a good reason to use a proxy based there.
 It is unlike many countries where anonymity is also protected by law.
 Social networking sites like Facebook have had their terms of services challenged in Germany.
 The need for ’real names’ in the social networking site is not enforceable in Germany where anonymity online is also a right.
 This anonymity and legal protection is why many prefer to use proxies when surfing online, although of course many just use them to watch different TV and media in other countries – like this which shows how to watch TVN player.

 The people who run and control the movements of the Identity Movement are using this anonymity to stay behind the scenes.
 Their anonymity is used to help protect the organisation as it promotes it’s racist and xenophobic views.
 It is vital we warn out young people about the lessons of history and the real intent of this slickly packaged message of hate!